-The American Society for Biochemistry and Molecular Biology is pleased to present the five postdoctoral scholars in the society's inaugural cohort for the Maximizing Opportunities for Scientific and Academic Independent Careers, or MOSAIC, program.
+The American Society for Biochemistry and Molecular Biology is pleased to present the seven postdoctoral scholars in the society's inaugural cohort for the Maximizing Opportunities for Scientific and Academic Independent Careers, or MOSAIC, program.

 In August, the society received a cooperative agreement with the National Institutes of Health’s National Institute of General Medical Sciences to develop and execute a program that will support postdoctoral fellows and new investigators from diverse backgrounds embarking on careers at research-intensive institutions.
 (Read about the $1.27 million award here.)

 "I am excited to welcome our MOSAIC scholars to the ASBMB fold and looking forward to meeting and working with them soon," said Ruma Banerjee of the University of Michigan, the co-investigator for the ASBMB’s MOSAIC grant.

 Learn about the first ASBMB MOSAIC scholars below.
 (Editor's note: This article has been updated to reflect the addition of two new scholars as of April.)

 Lillian J. Brady

 Lillian J. Brady is a postdoctoral scholar in the lab of Erin Calipari at Vanderbilt University, where she is studying the sex differences in cholinergic regulation of dopamine release and their impacts on behavior.
 A native of Jackson, Mississippi, she earned her bachelor’s degree in chemistry and a master’s degree in biotechnology from Alcorn State University and her Ph.D. with a focus on neurobiology from the University of Alabama at Birmingham.